 We strongly recommend purchasing travel insurance to Israel.

-Round-trip airfare (from designated cities), housing, transportation to and from volunteer placements, health insurance and organized activities are all included in the cost of the program.
+Round-trip airfare (from designated cities, once per person), housing, transportation to and from volunteer placements, health insurance and organized activities are all included in the cost of the program.

 The program will provide a modest stipend of $100USD per week for food.